top of page

 When I first started running I would often just go out and run 15 minutes 3 or 4 times a week.
 However you should include a long run once a week, you should do some strides at least once a week (just go and run 50m fast and have a slow walk back), and you should also do some short and slow runs to get used to the feeling of running and it not being super hard- this is like a recovery run.

-You should vary the length or the runs as well as the paces to help improve the adaptations to your cardiovascular system.
+You should vary the length of the runs as well as the paces to help improve the adaptations to your cardiovascular system.

-One thing which I struggled to get my head around when I started running at a high level is that it is better to average 50 miles a week consistently, than it is to average 65 miles a week but be bouncing are between 40 miles a week to 80 miles a week.
-This is because you need to be doing roughly the same amount of work from week to week in order for your body to learn how to adapt.
+One thing that I struggled to get my head around when I started running at a high level is that it is better to average 50 miles a week consistently than it is to average 65 miles a week but be bouncing between 40 miles a week to 80 miles a week.
+This is because you need to be doing roughly the same amount of work from week to week for your body to learn how to adapt.
 You can slowly increase the amount of running you do each week but don't do too much too soon.

-Whether you run 5 miles a week or 20, it is important to stay consistent so you can adapt from the training you are doing.
+Whether you run 5 miles a week or 20, it is important to stay consistent so you can adapt to the training you are doing.

 Imagine you had a car and you were trying to get places by using as little fuel as possible, you would need everything to be as efficient as it can be.
 Running is no different, if when you run you waste loads of energy then you are going to be running slower and getting tired faster.